-The Retirement System is controlled by its own Retirement Board, which acts as a fiduciary agent for the accounting and control of member and employee contributions and investment income.
+The Retirement System is controlled by the Board of Retirement that is a fiduciary for the accounting and control of member and employer contributions, investment income and member benefits.
 The Retirement System publishes its own Comprehensive Annual Financial Report and receives its own independent audit.
 The Retirement System is also a legally separate entity from the County and not a component unit.

-Additional detailed information and separately issued financial statements of the Retirement System can be obtained from the Employees' Retirement System of the County of Santa Barbara located at 3916 State Street, Suite 210, Santa Barbara, California 93105.
+Additional detailed information and separately issued financial statements of the Retirement System can be obtained at 3916 State St. Suite 210, Santa Barbara, CA 93105.